artyar-tui/mandala-drawer/README.md

 ## Keypad buttons functions:
 1. Square
-2. Vertical movement from	down to top
+2. Vertical movement from bottom to top
 3. Rhombus
 4. Horizontal movement from right to left
 5. Center position
 6. Horizontal movement from left to right
 7. Circle
-8. Vertical movement from top to down
+8. Vertical movement from top to bottom
 9. Lissajous Figure (ABC Logo)

 ## Hardware Setup